 1) Social media is about people and not about technology.

-I’ve noticed that some of the organizations seeking social media strategies without a willingness to invest the time, resources, and energy in a branding study seem to think that social media is about creating something like rules to manage technology.
-This could not be further from the truth.
-Social media helps create connections between the people behind the computer screens and other people behind computer screens, objects, or institutions.
+I’ve noticed that some of the organizations seem to think that social media is about creating something like “rules to manage technology.”
+This isn’t the whole story.
+Social media helps create connections between the people (or, critically, between people and your institution).
 Digital engagement is engagement.
 There’s a person on the other side of that computer – just as I am on the other side of this one.
 (Hi, reader!)
-Deciding how many times a day to post on Facebook is important – but knowing what to post to make sure that it underscores your organization’s identity and creates meaningful connections is harder to know and it is way more important.
+Deciding how many times a day to post on Facebook is important – but knowing what to post so that it underscores your organization’s identity and creates meaningful connections is harder to know and can be much more important.

 2) Social media is an extension of what you do offline.

-A branding study keeps your organization true to itself.
-We think long and hard about programs, exhibits, performances, and the messages that we share through those means.
-It seems that organizations may sometimes forget that the Internet often has even more reach, and even more ability to amplify messages and how we communicate who we are and what we stand for than the mediums upon which they more regularly fuss over messaging.
-When organizations remember that social media and digital engagement are extensions of what happens on site, it further underscores how a branding study will help to align all the brand touch points with all the constituencies it engages (guests, members, donors, etc.).
+A branding study – or formalized brand understanding – keeps your organization true to itself.
+We think long and hard about the messages and engagement priorities around programs, exhibits, and performances.
+When organizations remember that social media and digital engagement are extensions of what happens on site, it further underscores how a branding study will help to align the brand touch points with all the constituencies it engages (guests, members, donors, etc.).

 3) Social media changes.
-Your brand does not.
+Your brand and mission do not (as often).